 Have more questions about negligence laws?
 Ask the Experts

 At The Miley Legal Group, we work regularly with families who have suffered the loss of a loved one at another person’s hands.
-We even have reading material available for you if you have suffered a loss so that you are prepared for what you may be dealing with when pursuing a claim: The 7 Biggest Mistakes that Will Wreck Your West Virginia Accident Claim.
-If you have more questions about your rights as the victim’s family, or if you need help filing a wrongful death lawsuit, call us today toll-free at (888) 436-0859.
+We even have reading material available for you if you have suffered a loss so that you are prepared for what you may be dealing with when pursuing a claim: The 7 Crucial Facts That You Need to Know After a Being Injured in a WV Auto Accident.
+If you have more questions about your rights as the victim’s family, or if you need help filing a wrongful death lawsuit, call us today toll-free at 1-877-652-1031.